QuickoAbdul/stream-racing-wheel/README.md

-# Stream a Racing Wheel gamepad overlay on PC
+# Stream a Racing Wheel gamepad overlay on PC G923

-This project is a remake of the Joextex project
+This project is a remake of the Joextex project.

-It was made to have an overlay of the Logitech G923 compatibikity
+It was made to have an overlay of the Logitech G923 compatibility.

+This project aims to make an overlay of the Logitech G923 for your stream.

 ### Use G923 Version